JATIN-002/iMaze-Practice-Arena/README.md

 ![six](images/Connect-to-Robot-I.png)

-* From the available options choose your controller and the click ok
+* From the available options choose your controller and then click OK

 ![seven](images/Connect-to-Robot-II.png)